On the Quenched Functional Central Limit Theorem for Stationary Random Fields under Projective Criteria: Proofs of the results

-Let $\bm{n} \in \mathbb{Z}^d$, and recall that
+Let $\bm{m} \in \mathbb{Z}^d$, and recall that

-where $\bm{n}^{(j_1,\ldots, j_i)}$ is the multi-index such that the $j_k$-th, $1 \le k \le i$ coordinates are zero and the other are equal to the corresponding coordinates of $\bm{n}$. \\ \\ Using the triangular inequality, it is enough to prove that the property
+where $\bm{m}^{(j_1,\ldots, j_i)}$ is the multi-index such that the $j_k$-th, $1 \le k \le i$ coordinates are zero and the others are equal to the corresponding coordinates of $\bm{m}$. \\ \\ Using the triangle inequality, it is enough to prove that the property

 holds for any $j_1 < \cdots < j_i, 1 \le i \le d$.
 We establish that via induction on $i$. \\ \\ The terms satisfying $i=1$ have this property according to the hypothesis of the corollary.
-By induction, the corollary will be proven if we can show that if property \ref{HR} is verified for all $j_1 < \cdots < j_i$ for some $i<d$, then $P(j_1, \ldots, j_{i+1})$ also holds true for all $j_1 < \cdots < j_{i+1}$.
+By induction, the corollary will be proven if we can show that if property \ref{HR} is verified for all $j_1 < \cdots < j_i$ for some $i<d$, then $P(j_1, \ldots, j_{i+1})$ also holds for all $j_1 < \cdots < j_{i+1}$.
 For the sake of simplicity and without loss of generality, we will only establish that

 In other words, we use the hypothesis of the corollary to show